AikoMidori/TeamSpeak-5-Dark/readme.md

 <h1>Instructions</h1>

-<h2>Instructions</h2>
+<h2>Installation</h2>

-Download the file as zip from githib end extract the folder to:
+Download the file as zip from github and extract the folder to:
 `%AppData%/TeamSpeak/Default/extensions`

 When that's done, open the TeamSpeak 5 client and navigate